jhermann/devpi-enterprisey/README.md

 # also sets PIP_INDEX_URL, so you can do «pip install …» without further thoughts.
 ```

 The `shared/stable` index should be set as the user's default, so if you only need internally *released* or external packages, you can simply use pip without any extra considerations.
-You then don't need the above command, since `~/.pip/pip.conf` is used..
+You then don't need the above command, since `~/.pip/pip.conf` is used.
 The final step of preparation is to install your project's requirements via a `requirements.txt` as usual

 ❢❢❢ Do NOT use devpi directly with `--set-cfg` or without a `--clientdir` pointing into your workspace on Jenkins, you'd otherwise create a hell of race conditions for yourself and others!
 Also, related config files shouldn't be writable anyway to prevent exactly that.